omeroztrk/double_side_print/README.md

 dprint <filename>
 ```

 After printing the odd pages, to print the back side, take out the printed pages and reinsert to page tray.
-Then input `r` and press enter to print the back side.
+Then input `r` and press enter to print the even pages.